mud2009/pizza-parlor/README.md

 - Test: "It should add new pizzas to the nested object pizzas."
   Code:
   pizzaOrder.addPizza(newPizza);
-  Expected Output: pizzaOrder.pizza {newPizza}
+  Expected Output: pizzaOrder.pizzas{newPizza}

 ### Describe: PizzaOrder.prototype.assignId()

 - Test: "It should assign an ID for objects within PizzaOrder."
   Code:
   pizzaOrder.assignId();
-  Expected Output: pizzaOrder.pizzas{id:1}
+  Expected Output: pizzaOrder{currentId:1}

 ### Describe: Pizza()